 “The felony complaint includes a special allegation that Flavio Macias Jr. used deadly and dangerous weapons, hammer and blocks, during the commission of the crime,” Ardalani said.
 He has previous convictions for domestic violence in 2005, carrying a dirk or dagger in 2006 and drug possession in 2012.

 Segura was pronounced brain dead at Los Angeles County-USC Medical Center Wednesday afternoon, according to Winter and hospital spokeswoman Rosa Saca.

-Though clinically dead, Segura remained on life-support Thursday pending the planned harvesting of organs for transplant.
+Though clinically dead, Segura remained on life-support Thursday so that his organs may be harvested for transplant.

-An arraignment hearing scheduled Thursday for the Macias brothers was continued to Sept.
+An arraignment hearing scheduled Thursday for the Macias brothers was postponed to Sept.
 23 in Pomona Superior Court, Ardalani said.